jolocom/Stacks-did-method/docs/resolution_specification.md

-Once this TXT record has been submitted to the name's original registrar, the registrar will pack it along with other such records into a single zone file, and issue a `NAME_UPDATE` transaction for the on-chain name to announce them to the rest of the peer network.
+Once this TXT record has been submitted to the name's original registrar, the registrar will pack it along with other such records into a single zone file, and issue a `name-update` transaction for the on-chain name to announce them to the rest of the peer network.
 The registrar will then propagate these TXT records to the peer network once the transaction confirms, thereby informing all Blockstack nodes of the new state of the off-chain DID.

-### 3.4.2 Changing the Storage Locations of a DDO

-If the user wants to change where the resolver will look for a DDO, they must do one of two things.
-If the DID corresponds to an on-chain name, then the user must send a `NAME_UPDATE` transaction for the underlying name, whose 20-byte hash field is the RIPEMD160 hash of the name's new zone file.
-See Appendix A for the wire format of `NAME_UPDATE` transactions.

-If the DID corresponds to an off-chain name, then the user must submit a request to an off-chain name registrar to propagate a new zone file for the name.
-Unlike changing the public key, the user can ask *any* off-chain registrar to broadcast a new zone file.
-The method for doing this is described in section 3.4.1 -- the user simply changes the zone file contents instead of the address.

-# 4. Deleting a Blockstack DID
+## 3.4 Deactivating a Stacks v2 DID

-If the user wants to delete their DID, they can do so by revoking the underlying name.
-To do this with an on-chain name, the user constructs and broadcasts a `NAME_REVOKE` transaction.
-Once confirmed, the DID will stop resolving.
+If the user wants to deactivate their DID, they can do so by revoking the underlying BNS name.
+To do this with an on-chain name, the owner can construct and broadcast a [`name-revoke`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L712) transaction.
+Once the transaction has been confirmed, the BNS contract state will be updated to list the corresponding on-chain name as revoked.
+Attempting to resolve a Stacks V2 DID based on a revoked name will result in an error.
+It is also worth mentioning that once a name has been revoked, there's no way to associate a new owner / re-register it in the future, thus the underlying DID will be remain deactivated forever.

-To do this with an off-chain name, the user constructs and broadcasts a TXT record for their DID's underlying name that (1) changes the owner address to a "nothing-up-my-sleeve" address (such as `1111111111111111111114oLvT2` -- the base58-check encoding of 20 bytes of 0's), and (2) changes the zone file to include an unresolvable URL.
+In order to deactivate an off-chain name, the user can construct and broadcasts a TXT record for their DID's underlying name that (1) changes the owner address to a "nothing-up-my-sleeve" address (such as `1111111111111111111114oLvT2` -- the base58-check encoding of 20 bytes of 0's), and (2) changes the zone file to include an unresolvable URL.
 This prevents the DID from resolving, and prevents it from being updated.

-# 5. Security Considerations
+# 4. Security Considerations

 This section briefly outlines possible ways to attack Blockstack's DID method, as well as countermeasures the Blockstack protocol and the user can take to defend against them.

-## 5.1 Public Blockchain Attacks
+## 4.1 Public Blockchain Attacks

 Blockstack operates on top of a public blockchain, which could be attacked by a sufficiently pwowerful adversary -- such as rolling back and changing the